JRF63/gdmpt/README.md

 ### Linux

-libopenmpt is available in most (Linux distros](https://wiki.openmpt.org/Libopenmpt#Distribution_packages).
+libopenmpt is available in most [Linux distros](https://wiki.openmpt.org/Libopenmpt#Distribution_packages).

 In Ubuntu for example: